mylesjeffery/finalport/posts/learning-front-end-development/index.md

 ---
-slug: learning-frontend
+slug: front-end-developer
 tags:
   - Development
-title: Learning Front End Development
+title: Becoming A Front End Developer
 date: 2021-04-04T18:41:46.810Z
 description: "My experience learning javascript and react over the last year, featuring projects I built on the way and what I learned from them,